jdan/thatjdanisso.cool/articles/2013-08-05-seriously-the-reflog-isnt-that-scary.md

     $ git reflog
     9056e55 HEAD@{0}: reset: moving to 9056e55e384cbae33a0aaf9b2a861cb20c20ace0
-    d9b0af2 HEAD@{1}: checkout: moving from save-branch to master 29ef6ec HEAD@{2}: checkout: moving from 29ef6ec17401576b7be9ecfd3cf8eeecb8e26288 to save-branch
+    d9b0af2 HEAD@{1}: checkout: moving from save-branch to main 29ef6ec HEAD@{2}: checkout: moving from 29ef6ec17401576b7be9ecfd3cf8eeecb8e26288 to save-branch
-    29ef6ec HEAD@{3}: checkout: moving from master to 29ef6ec
+    29ef6ec HEAD@{3}: checkout: moving from main to 29ef6ec
     d9b0af2 HEAD@{4}: reset: moving to d9b0af2
-    29ef6ec HEAD@{5}: checkout: moving from my-awesome-branch to master ...
+    29ef6ec HEAD@{5}: checkout: moving from my-awesome-branch to main ...

 Here we'll see lots of data, but we're only considered with the first two entries: the current state, and the previous checkout.